florentsorel/hearthstone-api/README.md

 ```

 ### `get($name, array $parameters)` ###
-Returns cards by partial name.
+Returns card by name or ID.
+This may return more then one card if they share the same name.
+Loatheb returns both the card and the boss.
 ```php
 $name = 'Ysera';
 $parameters = [